Sigma model on a squashed sphere with a Wess-Zumino term: Introduction

-In this paper our focus is on the two loop RG flow, which leads to new features not seen in the one loop case.
 The paper is organized as follows.
 In Section \ref{section2} we will review briefly the squashed sphere model in the formulation \eqref{lagrPCMkappa} close to the $SU(2)$ PCM, and we will explain how to add a WZNW term.
 The discussion closely follows that of \cite{LeutwylerShifman1992}.
 The general results on renormalizing a sigma model with a WZNW term are reviewed briefly in Section \ref{sectionRenormalization}.

 The RG equations of the squashed sphere sigma model with a WZNW term are found and discussed in Section \ref{section3}.
 Section \ref{sectionBelow1stSeparatrix} discusses the ordinary regime in which the model flows to the $CP^1$ sigma model coupled to a massless fermion in the UV.
 Section \ref{sectionTesting} begins the discussion of the two loop results by comparing the loop expansion of the beta functions to the expansion about the WZNW CFT.
 In Section \ref{sectionExactTrajectory} a particular RG trajectory is found which is argued to be valid to all orders in perturbation theory.
 And finally in Section \ref{sectionNewFixedPoints}, non-trivial UV fixed points of the model are found at two loop order.
 The possible non-perturbative existence of these fixed points is further discussed in the conclusion, Section \ref{sectionDiscussion}.